-St. John the Evangelist School has a Social Worker on staff part time.
-While a parent/guardian signed Permission Form is necessary for the Social Worker to meet with a student on a regular basis, in an emergency, or at the principal's or her designee's discretion, the social worker may meet with a student on a one-time-only basis without the parent/guardian signed permission.
+St. John the Evangelist School has a certified School Counselor on staff part time.
+While a parent/guardian signed Permission Form is necessary for the Counselor to meet with a student on a regular basis, in an emergency, or at the principal's or her designee's discretion, the Counselor may meet with a student on a one-time-only basis without the parent/guardian signed permission.